Reviews should be considered a gift, not an expectation.

 What is an ARC?

-An Advance Reader Copy (ARC) is a pre-publication version of a book given to selected readers for free.
+An Advanced Reader Copy (ARC) is a pre-publication version of a book, given to selected readers for free on the understanding that they will post a review if they choose to.
 The idea is simple: help the book launch with a bit of early momentum — and, where platforms allow it, early reviews.
-Amazon generally doesn’t allow reviews before release.
+Amazon generally doesn’t allow reviews before release day.

 This is a symbiotic relationship between authors and readers